 - Using an immersion blender, puree soup so that it's partly smooth but with some chunks of vegetables remaining.
 Alternately, remove about 2 cups of solids with some broth and puree in a blender.
 Add blended portion back to soup pot.

-- Simmer for an additional 10 minutes.
+- Simmer for an additional 15 minutes or until the pasta is tender.

 Are you watching the Olympics?
 What's your favorite winter sport?